bgfoley/Nectar-Hedge-Axelar/README.md

 - **TVL** - Total Value Locked
 - **Collateral Balance** - Hedge’s total amount of sfrxEth held in Fraxlend as deposit collateral.
-- **Total Collateral Value (TCV)** - Dollar value of Hedge’s collateral holdings on Fraxlend.
+- **Collateral Value** - Dollar value of Hedge’s collateral holdings on Fraxlend.
-- **Position Size** - The value of the short position on the perp dex.
+- **Position Size** - The value of the short position on the perp dex... will always be equal to the Collateral Value.
 - **Total Borrowed** - The total amount borrowed by Hedge from Fraxlend at any given time.
-- **LTV (Loan to Value)** - Ratio of the value of Frax borrowed by Hedge and the value of its Collateral Balance.
 - **Solvency** - Protocols solvency with regard to sfrxEth collateral available to cover the combined total of users’ positions.
-- **Desired LTV** - A benchmark ratio used to preserve a balanced state.
+- **Target Borrow Amount** - Appropriate loan size to maintain a balanced Hedge state.

 ...

+# Contracts

-# Hedge Smart Contract Technical Documentation
+# Hedge

 ## Overview